 Credibility

 Building creditability combines excellent design choices, color theory, typography, and interface design to create a high-level of trust and game-playing desirability.
 An effective way of building product credibility is to borrow design ideas or styles from successful efforts.
 In this case, picking a design style such as the “flat design” popularized by both Apple and Microsoft products could be effective, as this is a wide-reaching theme that has a pre-established credibility.
-Alternate options may be the darker photo-illustration style embraced by most of the top video games currently on the market or potentially catering to the agriculture community by embracing a design style that is familiar to this demographic
+Alternate options may be the darker photo-illustration style embraced by most of the top video games currently on the market or potentially catering to the agriculture community by embracing a design style that is familiar to this demographic.

 Desirability